ProarchwasTaken/path_test/README.md

 My first pathfinding algorithm

 I managed to write a pathfinding system without watching any direct coding tutorials on how to do it.
-All I've really done before codeing this, is watch a video on how pathfinding algorithms generally work and figured out the rest.
+All I've really done before coding this, is watch a video on how pathfinding algorithms generally work and figured out the rest.
 It wasn't easy though, this is probably the most lines of code I've written into a project so far.

 I've also went about doing a different script structure than normal.
 Personally I think it looks better.